myrestop/myflow-user-guide/README.md

 - At action input field, you can input by dragging text or file (ensure the action window is pinned).

 - Input multiple line content, you can press `Ctrl+Enter` or `Shift+Enter` to break content to a new line.

+- To toggle action window visible, you can press `Windows/Meta+Space` on Windows and Linux, or `Command+Space` on macOS.

 ## Sync Data